dotansimha/graphql-code-generator/docs/getting-started/documents-field.md

   - '!*.generated.graphql'
 ```

-> All provided glob expressions are being evaludated together - the usage is similar to `.gitingore` file.
+> All provided glob expressions are evaluated together.
+The usage is similar to `.gitignore`.

-Additionally, you can use code files and the codegen will try to extract the GraphQL operations from it:
+Additionally, you can use code files and the codegen will try to extract the GraphQL documents from it:

 ```yml
 documents:
   - './src/*.jsx'
 ```

-The codegen will try to load the file as AST and look for explicit GraphQL operations strings, but if it can't find those, it will try to `require` the file and looks for operations in the default export.
+The codegen will try to load the file as an AST and look for explicit GraphQL operations strings, but if it can't find those, it will try to `require` the file and look for operations in the default export.

 You can disable the `require` if it causes errors for you (for example, because of different module system):